 To withdraw officially a student must begin the process at the Retention Coordinator's Office and complete an official withdrawal form.
 The determined withdrawal date will be the verifiable date of the student's last date of academic activity.
+Unofficial withdrawal from all classes will result in refund calculations based on the documented date of the student's last date of academic activity.

 The last date of academic activity will be used to determine the amount of the refund.
-Refunds for students who are asked to withdraw will be completed using the same refund formula as students who withdraw voluntarily.
+Refunds for students who are involuntarily withdrawn are computed using the same calculation and refund formula as students who withdraw voluntarily.